 The Jedi Vs Sith Gallery has interactive features and also the best lighting of any gallery, which is helpful, because flash photography is not allowed.

-Darth Maul, what badass.
+Darth Maul, what a badass.

 Robe worn by adult Luke Skywalker next to child costume of the young Anakin Skywalker, the future Darth Vader.
 Heavy.